ngouripriya/Arduino-Curtain-Automation/README.md

 ## Setup:
 ### Hardware
 Connect the following devices to an Arduino Uno as described:
 Photoresistors: Connect one side of the photo resistors to pins A4 (outdoor light detection) and A5 (indoor light detection) and the ____V pin of the Arduino.
-Connect the other sides of the phoresistors to ground using a 5.6 kΩ.
+Connect the other sides of the phoresistors to ground using a 5.6 kΩ resistor.

 I2C OLED Display: